-This scan checks any lump that may be felt or visualised in the body.
-Ultrasound is usually the first line method of examination for anyone with a general swelling or bump.
+This scan checks any lump that may be felt or visualized in the body.
+Ultrasound is usually the first-line method of examination for anyone with a general swelling or bump.
 The most common causes for lumps in the body are ganglion cysts, lipomas and sebaceous cysts which are all usually easily identifiable on ultrasound.

 Other common problems which can show on the scan are:

-No preparation for this scan is neccesary.
+No preparation for this scan is necessary.

 Before the ultrasound scan our sonographer will explain the examination procedure.
 You will be asked to lie on the examination couch exposed the area of the lump.
 We will put a little bit of gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.
 During and after the examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.